-We quickly realized that we needed to provide a little more structure than we initially thought.
-Surprisingly, it was much simpler than anticipated, and most importantly, it actually worked!
+We quickly realized that we needed to provide a little more structure than we initially thought, but it was much simpler than anticipated, and most importantly, it worked like a charm!

 It got them sleeping through the night in less than a week!

 Having a consistent bedtime routine is important for setting baby’s internal clock.